 We believe a key factor in optimizing results of operations is to maintain a versatile, modern fleet.
-We believe our borrowing capacity under a new senior secured revolving credit facility that we expect to enter into immediately prior to this offering and our strong relationships with original equipment manufacturers ("OEMs") will position us well to add new helicopters to our fleet and upgrade existing helicopters, thereby maintaining an asset base suitable for use within our own operations and for contract-leasing to other operators.
+We believe our borrowing capacity under our senior secured revolving credit facility and our strong relationships with original equipment manufacturers ("OEMs") will position us well to add new helicopters to our fleet and upgrade existing helicopters, thereby maintaining an asset base suitable for use within our own operations and for contract-leasing to other operators.
 We also leverage our strong relationships with OEMs to support growth in other services, such as selling specialty equipment and accessories for helicopters, and training.
 OEMs generally support the aircraft through the sale of aftermarket parts and often may be able to offer a lower initial purchase price because the aftermarket part sales can offset the low initial purchase price.
 As a result, OEMs have a vested interest in aftermarket support and safety records.